 Penetration Angst – a good, eye-catching title for a no-budget black comedy made in 2003 but mainlining the vibe of the 1980s video nasty.
 It was called just plain old Angst in the USA, which is their loss.

-It’s the story of a girl called Helen (Fiona Horsey) who has an unruly vagina, one frequently weaponising itself against aggressively horny guys.
+It’s the strange and convoluted story of a girl called Helen (Fiona Horsey) who, as well as having all the usual problems associated with newly arriving womanhood also has an unruly vagina, one frequently weaponising itself against aggressively horny guys.
 And since Helen is an attractive young woman, men are forming an orderly and disorderly queue for her, unaware of what awaits them.